EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

   - Lease Amount
     - If your lease fee is more than 110% of the average reward distribution per host.
 This is calculated using the formula: `(current reward distribution / total number of hosts) * 110%`.
 If your lease fee exceeds this amount, your reputation will be set to 0.

+**NOTES:** You won't be able to install a new host if your machine is from one of the **Sanctioned Entities** mentioned in the [Evernode license](https://raw.githubusercontent.com/EvernodeXRPL/evernode-test-resources/main/license/evernode-license.pdf).

 Ensure that your instance capacity and lease fees meet these criteria to maintain a positive reputation.

 ## Maintaining your host